ska-sa/katgpucbf/misc/xbgpu/README.md

 A tensor-core accelerated GPU-based X-engine.

 TODO: Update as development happens
+TODO: A number of google doc links are present in this readme and the [readme](src/README.md) in the src file.
+These files must be converted to PDF and the links updated accordingly when this program nears release.

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.